dtmlinh/Traffic-Fatalities-HDFS/README.md

 ## Project Description:
    A project to look at the fatality rates of traffic accidents in the US and which factors might impact these rates.
-This project utitlizes several big data tools: AWS EMR cluster, HDFS, Hive, Spark, Hbase.
+This project utitlizes several big data tools: AWS EMR cluster, `HDFS`, `Hive`, `Spark`, `Hbase`.

    Contributors: Linh Dinh